 RS-232 is simple, universal, well understood and supported.
-It was introduced in 1962, and despite rumors for its early demise, has remained widely used through the industry.
+It was introduced in 1960, and despite rumors for its early demise, has remained used through the industry.

 RS-232 key features

 - Point-to-Point Interface

 - Fully Defined Interface

 RS-232 standard defines electrical signal characteristics (voltage levels, timing, signaling rate, short-circuit behavior, cable length), mechanical characteristics of RS-232 interface, RS-232 pinouts and connectors, plus some other details.
 RS-232 data transmission consist of time-series of bits.
 Both synchronous and asynchronous transmissions are supported, but asynchronous link sending seven or eight bits packets is most common configuration on PC.
 RS-232 devices may be classified as Data Terminal Equipment (DTE) or Data Communications Equipment (DCE) - this defines which wires will be sending and receiving each signal.
 The standard recommended but did not make mandatory the common D-subminiature 25 pin connector.
 Personal computers are usually equipped with simplified version of RS-232 interface.

 The RS232 pinout signals are represented by voltage levels with respect to a system common (power / logic ground).
 The idle state (MARK) has the signal level negative with respect to common, and the active state (SPACE) has the signal level positive with respect to common.
 RS232 has numerous handshaking lines (primarily used with modems), and also specifies a communications protocol.